Martin-Bonte/My_IA/README.md

 # My_IA

-My_IA is a simple IA who play tetris in deep learning developed in python using the Pytorch, Numpy and Pygame Library.
+My_IA is a simple IA who play snake in deep learning developed in python using the Pytorch, Numpy and Pygame Library.

 ## Requirements